 Pre-print - This is usually defined as the author's final draft of a paper before peer-review.
 It is also often referred to as the author's submitted manuscript.
 Many publishers allow authors to place the pre-print in a repository.
 However, pre-print versions do not normally meet funder requirements.

 REF - Research Excellence Framework - The Research Excellence Framework is the system for assessing the quality of research in UK higher education institutions (HEIs).
-The next REF is in 2020.
-To be eligible for the next REF, staff will have to meet open access requirements.
+The next REF is in 2021, with the submission being made in November 2020.
+To be eligible for the next REF, staff will have to meet open access requirements (please see Research England policy tab).
 These must be met at the time papers are accepted for publication.
-To access the HEFCE policy for REF 2020 click here.
+The latest guidance in relation to the REF submission was provided in January 2019.

 FL320, Lanchester Library